|Best for luxury crossover vehicles||Pirelli Scorpion Winter P265 Winter Tire||SEE IT||

 Gives light trucks and emergency vehicles great control.

-- Best snow tire for cars: Bridgestone Blizzak WS80 Winter Tire
+- Best for cars: Bridgestone Blizzak WS90 Winter Tire

-- Best snow tire for light trucks: Firestone Winterforce LT 225 Winter Snow Tire
+- Best for light trucks: Firestone Winterforce LT 225 Winter Snow Tire

-- Best snow tire for luxury crossover vehicles: Pirelli Scorpion Winter P265 Winter Tire
+- Best for luxury crossover vehicles: Pirelli Scorpion Winter P265 Winter Tire

-- Best snow tire for off roaders: BFGoodrich All-Terrain Tire LT285
+- Best for off roaders: BFGoodrich All-Terrain Tire LT285

-- Best snow tire for less than $60: Nexen Winguard Ice Plus Winter Snow Tire
+- Best for less than $60: Nexen Winguard Ice Plus Winter Snow Tire

 What to consider when shopping for the best snow tires

 Just because it says “snow tire” on the label doesn’t mean it’ll be a great fit for your vehicle.
 Look for specific thread types and features that will work for your environment.
 But don’t get overwhelmed by stats.
-Snow tires are not as complicated as they appear.
+They are not as complicated as they appear.

 Why choose snow tires?
 Better gas mileage and safety.

 The biggest benefit of any snow tire is its handling in winter weather.
-When snow, ice, slush, or water cover the driving surface, a snow tire will send precipitation flying away from the wheel.
-They’re designed with more tread depth and grooves to prevent hydroplaning; you’ll notice a difference between a snow tire and a regular tire when making turns and coming to a complete stop.
+When snow, ice, slush, or water cover the driving surface, a tire for snow will send precipitation flying away from the wheel.
+They’re designed with more tread depth and grooves to prevent hydroplaning; you’ll notice a difference between one for snow and a regular tire when making turns and coming to a complete stop.

-Snow tires also offer more than safety on winter roads.
+They also offer more than safety on winter roads.
 They also increase gas mileage.
 When standard tires slip and slide on snowy surfaces, your vehicle isn’t getting the optimal gas mileage.
 And if the tire is underinflated, it only makes things worse.
-Snow tires are designed to cling to the road, giving you proper traction and increasing gas mileage.
+They are designed to cling to the road, giving you proper traction and increasing gas mileage.
 They are also designed to work in sub-zero temperatures.

 For the best snow performance shop for aggressive tire tread patterns.